ruxiii/Licenta/README.md

 ***17.02.2024***  - starting point for images + CRUD on user + services + controllers + mappers files made

-***22.02.2024***  - authetication almost done (not sure about that?) + authentication table that extracts only the fields needed for user + create user done an verified from postman (regarding authentication spring security shoul be uncommented from pom.xml and so the other files - HomeController and authentication package)
+***22.02.2024***  - authetication almost done (not sure about that?) + authentication table that extracts only the fields needed for user + create user done an verified from postman (regarding authentication spring security should be uncommented from pom.xml and so the other files - HomeController and authentication package)

 ***23.02.2024***  - CRUD on departments, teams, events(this is not tested yet) + FK problem done for users and teams

 ***25.02.2024***  - CRUD on maps (without pictures) + CRUD on events finished

 ***07.03.2024***  - CRUD on places + CRUD on reservations not finished (it doesn't work with event) + Backend connected to frontend

+***08.03.2024***  - CRUD almost done on reservations (it works for now but it's not that correct) + list of all objects exposed in frontend